 Introduction

 When we were developing WebVR applications such as a-painter, a-blast, and a-saturday-night that were designed to work across different hardware, we realized the importance of having a convenient way to map inputs to application-specific actions.
-It used to be that Vive controllers were the only hand input available so our logic was hard wired to that.
+Previously, Vive controllers were the only hand inputs available, so our logic was hardwired to them.
 As Oculus, Google, and Microsoft started releasing their platforms, we needed a scalable and convenient solution to support multiple input methods.
-Inspired by the Steam Controller API (This talk is a great introduction), I developed a more convenient way to map inputs to application-specific actions.
+Inspired by the Steam Controller API (This talk is a great introduction), I developed a system to map inputs to application-specific actions.

 Today, A-Frame supports Vive, Oculus Touch, Microsoft Mixed Reality, GearVR, and Daydream controllers.
-You don’t have to deal with controller IDs or identify which indices correspond to which button.
-We still need to manually map particular actions to each of the controller inputs.
-Here’s an example from a-painter showing how tedious and error prone that can be:
+You no longer have to deal with controller IDs or identify which indices correspond to which buttons.
+However, we still need to manually map specific actions to each controller input.
+Here’s an example from a-painter showing how tedious and error-prone that can be:

 function setActionListener() {